 When you want to repaint and strip furniture or restore an antique piece of furniture, you may find iron stains have left dark spots on the wood.
 In those cases, Oxalic Acid Wood Bleach Remover by The Real Milk Paint Co. has you covered with a formulation designed to remove iron stains from pieces of furniture without discoloring the wood beneath.
 This formulation utilizes natural ingredients rather than harsh chemicals for excellent eco-friendly results.

 To use this product, simply mix two tablespoons of the wood bleach into hot water, then apply a thick layer to the spots that need cleaning with an old paintbrush in the appropriate size.
 Next, let it dry to see if the stain remains on your piece of furniture.
 If a semi-transparent stain still remains, repeat this process up to four times to get the results you require.
 Keep in mind that you need to neutralize the acid solution once you complete the stain removal task.
 To do this, dissolve some borax in hot water, saturate a rag with the mixture, wipe down the spot where you used Oxalic Acid Wood Bleach Remover and allow the piece of furniture to dry.

 How to Clean Finished Surfaces for Fresh Application

 First, protect yourself with gloves and safety glasses, as this concentrated cleaner contains powerful chemicals.
 Next, mix two tablespoons of Tri-Sodium Phosphate with a gallon of water for use.
-When the product dissolves, simply wipe it across surfaces that need thorough cleaning, let them dry and then start painting or staining.
+When the product dissolves, simply wipe it across surfaces that need a thorough cleaning, let them dry, then start painting or staining.
 Tri-Sodium Phosphate leaves no residue behind, eliminating the need for more preparation.